Bighorn River Fly Fishing At Its Best!

 Cottonwood Camp is nestled under towering cottonwood trees on twenty-two acres of well-kept lawns, surrounded by uninhabited fields and marshes, within sight and walking distance of the Bighorn River.
 We have thirteen lodging units–all complete with full kitchens, 11 with full baths.
 There are sixteen recreational vehicle sites and a large camping area.
 We have two large bath houses, with modern restroom and shower facilities, as well as a coin operated laundry mat.

-We also have a Fly Shop, which doubles as a small convenience store.
+We also have a Fly Shop fully stocked with flies and gear that you may need.
+The fly shop sells fishing licenses and doubles as a small convenience store.
 Free wireless internet is available throughout the property.

 We are located in eastern Montana, 90 miles from Billings, Montana, to the north and 90 miles from Sheridan, Wyoming, to the south.
 It is an easy drive from either direction.

 Cottonwood Camp also provides guide services.
 Whether you are spending one day or one week on the “Horn”, time spent with a dedicated guide who can show you fly fishing techniques, secret honey holes, and hot flies, will be money well spent on your Bighorn River fly fishing experience.